 Make new candles from your old ones: We all have those old bits of candles that are lopsided or have odd holes burned through one side.
 Rather than toss them in the trash, toss them in the crockpot instead.
 After they’ve melted, fish out the old wicks and gather your heatproof containers.
 Tie a wick on a pencil laid across the container’s rim and let the other end dangle into the empty container.
 Carefully ladle the melted wax into the container, being careful not to disturb the wick, and let cool.
 Voila, new candles!

-Dye fabrics and yarn: If you have a spare crockpot that you won’t be using for food again, why not put it to use making custom-dyed fabrics and yarn?
+Dye fabrics and yarn: If you have a spare slow cooker that you won’t be using for food again, why not put it to use making custom-dyed fabrics and yarn?
 Soak your material in a bowl filled with equal parts water and vinegar to start with, then make the dye in your crockpot following the manufacturer’s mixing instructions.
 Add the fabric or yarn, stir well with a non-porous spoon, and let it “cook” covered on high.
-After an hour, turn the crockpot off and remove the lid.
+After an hour, turn the heat off and remove the lid.
 Allow the contents to reach room temperature (2 to 4 hours) then carefully remove the fabric and transfer it to a sink filled with cool water and 1 cup of salt to “set” the dye.
 Rinse well, then dry on the line or in your dryer.